How to Play "Northgard": A New Player's Guide to the Gameplay, Clans and More

 Bears have 30% reduction from winter penalties on Food and Wood as well as 10% resistance bonus for your military units during winters.
 They also have the ability to summon Kaija, The Armored Bear at the Training Camp.

-200 Fame, gives the Kaija or the Shield Maiden to give production bonuses to the territories they are stationed.
+200 Fame, gives the Kaija or the Shield Maiden production bonuses to the territories they are stationed.
 Upon reaching 500 Fame, Shield Maidens give +3 Fame per enemy killed in territories they are in.
-Moreover, the Bears military units also gain 1% power per 100 Fame.
+Moreover, the Bears military units also gain 1% power per 100 Fame and Kaija gains the ability to go to your enemies' territory.

 In place of the Healer's Hut, the Boars have the Mender's Hut.
 Menders produce Lore when not healing wounded units.
 The boars also have +2 max population in every territory colonized and they don't have Happiness penalties for non-upgraded houses.